open-mmlab/mmpretrain/README.md

 ## What's new

+🌟 v1.0.1 was released in 28/07/2023

+Fix some bugs and enhance the codebase.
+Please refer to [changelog](https://mmpretrain.readthedocs.io/en/latest/notes/changelog.html) for more details.

 🌟 v1.0.0 was released in 04/07/2023

 - Support inference of more **multi-modal** algorithms, such as [**LLaVA**](./configs/llava/), [**MiniGPT-4**](./configs/minigpt4), [**Otter**](./configs/otter/), etc.